aruanoguate/gitflow-in-azure-devops/README.md

 ## Repository initialization

-To configure a repository to use this tool, you need to execute any of the below commands, this should be done only once per repository.
+To configure a repository to use this tool, you need to execute any of the below commands, this should be done only once per repository:
 ```console
 git flow.init
 git fi